 Hypothermia is a serious condition that can happen anywhere – not necessary in a cold outdoor environment.
 Hypothermia may be triggered even in warm climates by extensive submersion in water.

-Hypothermia is a serious condition that may lead to death.
-It progresses through number of stages, and it is critical to know what to do and what not to do at each stage.
-Let the following story shared by a first aid instructor serve as an example.
 A commercial ship has picked around 20 victims of a shipping accident that spend long hours in the ocean water.
 To retrieve the victims from the water the rescuers have lowered rescue net down the board of the ship to help the victims climb out of the water.
 After getting all of them out of the water the rescuing crew walked the victims to the mess of the ship to serve them warm soup to help warm their body cores.
 After victims consumed the soup, they were walked to cabins where they were laid to the beds for rest.
 The rescuing crew was shocked by the discovery next morning that almost all victims have died during the night.
 They thought they had done all they could to help the victims – they fed them warm meal and put them to bed to warm up.
 The killing factor in this case was walking the victims.
 In the advanced stage of hypothermia that the victims were, the body has already shut down the blood circulation in the limbs to preserve the body core temperature.
 While feeding the victims warm soup was a good idea as that helped to rise the core temperature, walking them to the mess and the cabins was not.
 Walking has triggered blood circulation in victim’s legs that caused pushing large volume of cold blood from the legs into the circulation which overnight has lowered the core temperature below the point where normal functioning of body and brain was affected.

 The above example serves as a warning that it is very important to observe the symptoms of hypothermia to understand what actions can be taken and when to help a victim.